 Our Analysis and Test Results

-The Moby earned a 7 of 10 for baby's comfort.
-The supportive structure of this wrap helps increase the comfort for baby as it wraps and holds them from all sides.
+The supportive structure of this wrap helps increase the comfort for the baby as it wraps and holds them from all sides.
 The slight stretchiness of the fabric provides a snug but not restrictive fit providing good 360 support to little ones helping them feel secure.
 The fabric is soft, but the all-around restriction of the fabric may be frustrating for some older babies who may want more freedom of movement.

-The Moby earned a 7 of 10 for parent comfort.
-This wrap is relatively comfortable, and the lack of structure is what helps the wide swathes of fabric cover more area for less pressure on a small surface.
+The Moby is relatively comfortable, and the lack of structure is what helps the wide swathes of fabric cover more area for less pressure on a small surface.
 The design of the Moby means you can make adjustments as necessary for a custom fit and it works well for all sorts of body types.
-Unfortunately, the layering of fabric means you could end up with 2-3 layers of fabric on your body as you hold your baby close.
+Unfortunately, the layering of the fabric means you could end up with 2-3 layers of fabric on your body as you hold your baby close.
 This design translates to a lot of trapped heat and potential overheating for the wearer.
 While this could be an advantage in the winter or fall, it could be a serious disadvantage in the summer on outdoor adventures.

 Ease of Use